async-profiler/async-profiler/README.md

 * `-v`, `--version` - prints the version of profiler library.
 If PID is specified, gets the version of the library loaded into the given process.

+## Profiling Java in a container

+It is possible to profile Java processes running in a Docker or LXC container both from within a container and from the host system.
+When profiling from the host, async-profiler should be run by a privileged user - it will automatically switch to the proper pid/mount namespace and change user credentials to match the target process.

+By default, Docker container restricts the access to `perf_event_open` syscall.
+You'll need to modify [seccomp profile](https://docs.docker.com/engine/security/seccomp/) or disable it altogether with `--security-opt=seccomp:unconfined` option.

+Alternatively, if changing Docker configuration is not possible, you may fall back to `-e itimer` profiling mode, see [Troubleshooting](#troubleshooting).

 ## Restrictions/Limitations

 * On most Linux systems, `perf_events` captures call stacks with a maximum depth